wearefine/fae/README.md

 gem 'sass', '~> 3.4.0'
 ```

-These aren't within the default range of rails 4.1, so you'll need to update the versions in the `Gemfile` and run:
+If you're using Rails 4.1 you'll need to update the versions in the `Gemfile` and run:

 ```bash
 $ bundle update sass-rails